Ulmus minor 'Retiro': Pests and diseases

-'Retiro' is one of a number found to have a very high resistance to Dutch Elm Disease, on a par with, if not greater than, the hybrid cultivar 'Sapporo Autumn Gold'.
+Tested by inoculation with the pathogen by Universidad Politecnica de Madrid, 'Retiro' was one of a number indicating a high resistance to DED, on a par with, if not greater than, the hybrid cultivar 'Sapporo Autumn Gold'.
+However, the tree's performance in the field in trials in England found a high degree of susceptibility, and several have succumbed to DED.